Pay in Scotland

 The NASUWT provides a brief outline of the various tax allowances which teachers are eligible to claim under UK legislation in the NASUWT's brief guide to tax for teachers and Supply Teachers: You and Your Tax.

 Further Education Colleges do not have nationally agreed pay or terms and conditions of employment.
-Each establishment agrees their own and do not come under remit of the Scottish Negotiating Committee for Teachers (new window) (SNCT).
+Each establishment agrees their own.

 Members needing further information or assistance should contact the